the-events-calendar/the-events-calendar/readme.txt

 == Frequently Asked Questions ==

+= Is there a shortcode available for The Events Calendar? +

+No, this plugin does not use a shortcode nor is one available at the time being.

 = Are there any troubleshooting steps you'd suggest I try that might resolve my issue before I post a new thread? =